You are here

 The main thing is to work with a pet shipper who has access to as many routes as possible.
 The key thing is that you want your pets’ flight to be as simple as possible, with a direct route always the best way.
 Make sure your pet is as fit and healthy as possible before the flight.

-Yes you can.
+Yes you can, but it is always better to book your pets' flight first and then you get on that flight as some flights cannot allow pets for a variety of reasons.
 Pets fly on regular passenger planes in the hold, if you’ve flown abroad before it’s likely the plane was also carrying furry passengers too!
 PetAir UK will book your pets’ flight to work with yours as you require.
 You don’t have to be on the same plane as your pets if you don’t want to – in fact, sometimes it’s quite handy to travel day or two ahead of your pet to get your new home in order and it’s less stress for you all.

 For most of the places we fly dogs and cats to, there is no quarantine on landing.
 Dogs and cats land at the destination airport and can be collected and brought home that same day.
 Out of the more common destiantions we fly pets to, Australia and New Zealand do impose quarantine restrictions of 10 days.